AndreaViolaCaroline/1dv610-assignment-L1/testrapport.md

 ## What is being tested?

-The wind speed converter "windwizard" can convert back and forth between the units kmh, m/s, ft/s, mph and knots.
+The converter package "wizard" can convert back and forth between the wind speed units kmh, m/s, ft/s, mph and knots, the temperature units fahrenheit, celsius and also do certain conversions from common US distance units to certain metric units.

 The tests covers all units, unit per unit (see tables below) making sure all algorithms are correct.

 ## How is it being tested?